 WSDOT values feedback and open communication with the public.
 One of the ways WSDOT works with the community to help address construction effects is through a Community Construction Management Plan (CCMP).
 The CCMP outlines how the public can provide ongoing input into construction decisions to help avoid or reduce the effects of construction activities on the neighborhood.
 Once the Portage Bay Bridge & Roanoke Lid contractor is selected, the contractor will finalize the CCMP before construction starts.
-The CCMP will be shared with the neighborhood for review and public comment.
+You can review the Portage Bay Bridge & Roanoke Lid CCMP and visit our online open house to submit a public comment.

 Additionally, WSDOT plans to require the contractor to hold regular meetings with the neighborhood as construction progresses.
 There will be multiple opportunities for the community to provide feedback for construction staging.
 To learn more about the CCMP process and see examples of previous plans, visit the SR 520 Construction Corner.